 - Steven mentions setting plants he grows free.

 - Garnet first appears in the episode coming out of the sea after looking for Jasper and Lapis.

 - Garnet's swim goggles from "Giant Woman" make a reappearance.
 Here, it's shown that she wears them over her usual Cool Shades.

 - Connie knows about fusion and what it represents; after all, she fused with Steven in "Alone Together".

-- Cool Shades: Jamie is first seen with a pair that he brought in a souvenir shop in Kansas and have written "Movie Star" on the lenses.
+- Cool Shades: Jamie is first seen with a pair of sunglasses that he brought in a souvenir shop in Kansas and have written "Movie Star" on the lenses.

-- Crush Blush: Jamie has this around Garnet or whenever he thinks about her.
+- Crush Blush: Jamie blushes around Garnet or whenever he thinks about her.
 Noticeably, Steven has this for a moment when taking selfies with Connie.

 - Crush Filter: A Gaussian Girl effect surrounds Garnet when Jamie sees her for the first time.